-As we'll see in the next section, what all this interactivity amounts to is communication.
+As we'll see in Section 8.4.2 "What Is Communication?", what all this interactivity amounts to is communication.
 See Glen L. Urban and John R. Hauser, Design and Marketing of New Products, 2nd ed.
 (Upper Saddle River, NJ: Prentice Hall, 1993), 653.
-As for what Arnholt meant by rich minimalism, you'll need to take a look at the picture of the RAZR in Figure 8.1 "Motorola RAZR".
+As for what Arnholt meant by rich minimalism, you'll need to take a look at the picture of the RAZR at the beginning of the chapter.
 Among other things, it means a blue electroluminescent panel and a 22 kHz polyphonic speaker.